Volodymyr Shcherbytsky: Death and legacy

 Shcherbytsky died on 16 February 1990 - one day before his 72nd birthday, which also when he was supposed to testify in the Supreme Soviet of the Ukrainian SSR about the events related to the Chernobyl disaster.
-Although the official version claims that the cause of death was pneumonia, it was revealed later that he had committed suicide by shooting himself with his carbine, "unable to deal not only with the end of his own career but also with the end of the political and social order he had served all his life."
-According to his aides, he had left a suicide note explaining to his wife how to deal with the money in his savings account.
+Although the official version claims that the cause of death was pneumonia, it was alleged that he had committed suicide by shooting himself with his carbine, "unable to deal not only with the end of his own career but also with the end of the political and social order he had served all his life" and had left a suicide note explaining to his wife how to deal with cash, medals and small arms that were kept in the family home.
 He was buried at the Baikove Cemetery in Kyiv.